The URAC Difference

 Our Certification is a true differentiator among your competitors, enabling you to:

 - Cite a high standard of excellence and quality patient care that differentiates your organization as an advanced practice

 - Indicate you have adopted innovative health information technologies and evidence-based medical approaches that enhance the patient experience

 - Achieve qualification for favorable payments under the MACRA Quality Payment Program as early as possible

 Officially recognized by the Centers for Medicare and Medicaid Services, our PCMH Certification was initially developed to conform with the guidelines jointly created by the American Academy of Family Physicians, American Academy of Pediatrics, American College of Physicians and American Osteopathic Association.

 URAC collaborates with your team to assess your PCMH approach and create a flexible framework for continuous improvement.
 While our experts define the standards of excellence for patient-centered care, they do not prescribe how your practice should meet those standards.
 The certification process takes less than six months.

 URAC’s approach stimulates innovation across the continuum of care through email, conference calls and educational webinars.

 We award PCMH accreditation for a full three years and require annual reporting of quality measures.
 Download our Patient-Centered Medical Home Standards-at-a-Glance and Measures-at-a-Glance for more information.

-Legally organized healthcare practices that provide primary care to patients in office settings, outpatient clinics, or academic-affiliated ambulatory clinics.
+Legally organized health care practices that provide primary care to patients in office-based settings, outpatient clinics or academic-affiliated ambulatory clinics.